xHere/xHere/Pods/PBJVision/README.md

 ## PBJVision

-`PBJVision` is an iOS camera engine library that allows easy integration of special capture features and camera customization in your iOS app.
+`PBJVision` is a camera library for iOS that enables easy integration of special capture features and camera interface customizations in your iOS app.
+[Next Level](https://github.com/NextLevel/NextLevel) is the Swift counterpart.

 [![Build Status](https://api.travis-ci.org/piemonte/PBJVision.svg?branch=master)](https://travis-ci.org/piemonte/PBJVision)
 [![Pod Version](https://img.shields.io/cocoapods/v/PBJVision.svg?style=flat)](http://cocoadocs.org/docsets/PBJVision/)

+- Looking for a Swift version?
+Check out [Next Level](https://github.com/NextLevel/NextLevel).
+- Looking for a video player?
+Check out [Player (Swift)](https://github.com/piemonte/player) and [PBJVideoPlayer (obj-c)](https://github.com/piemonte/PBJVideoPlayer).

 ### Features
 - [x] touch-to-record video capture
 - [x] slow motion capture (120 fps on [supported hardware](https://www.apple.com/iphone/compare/))
 - [x] photo capture
-- [x] customizable UI and user interactions
+- [x] customizable user interface and gestural interactions
 - [x] ghosting (onion skinning) of last recorded segment
 - [x] flash/torch support
 - [x] white balance, focus, and exposure adjustment support
 - [x] mirroring support

-Capture is possible without having to use the touch-to-record gesture interaction as the sample project provides.
+Capture is also possible without having to use the touch-to-record gesture interaction as the sample project provides.

-If you need a video player, check out [PBJVideoPlayer (obj-c)](https://github.com/piemonte/PBJVideoPlayer) and [Player (Swift)](https://github.com/piemonte/player).

-Contributions are welcome!

 ### About

-This library was originally created at [DIY](https://diy.org/) as a fun means for young people to author video and share their [skills](https://diy.org//skills).
-The touch-to-record interaction was originally pioneered by [Vine](https://vine.co/) and [Instagram](https://instagram.com/).
+This library was originally created at [DIY](https://diy.org/) as a fun means for kids to author video and share their [skills](https://diy.org//skills).
+The touch-to-record interaction was pioneered by [Vine](https://vine.co/) and [Instagram](https://instagram.com/).

 Thanks to everyone who has contributed and helped make this a fun project and community.

-## Installation
+## Quick Start

-### CocoaPods

-`PBJVision` is available and recommended for installation using the Cocoa dependency manager [CocoaPods](https://cocoapods.org/).
+`PBJVision` is available and recommended for installation using the dependency manager [CocoaPods](https://cocoapods.org/).

 To integrate, just add the following line to your `Podfile`: